 In a society in which large parts of the economy are increasingly based on digital services and goods, copyright functions as an important framework for business models, innovation, access to culture and knowledge, and the organisation of education and research.
-We believe that the current copyright framework does not sufficiently account for the technological progress of the last decade.
+We believe that the current copyright framework does not sufficiently account for the technological progress of the last decade++UPDATEAt the end of 2018 we have ended our activities in the areas of copyright and cultural heritage.
+Kennisland has been working on these themes for over a decade.
+Read what we have done to improve copyright and access to digital heritage.
 Outdated copyright rules block the development of new possibilities for individuals, public institutions and other public sector stakeholders.
 This is a result of the fact that there have been no structural changes to copyright legislation in the European (and hence Dutch) system since 2001.

 The copyright directive is outdated